 The US is on track to become the world's largest LNG exporter in 2023.
 Recent expansion saw the US liquefied gas sector leapfrog Australia and challenge Qatar for the top spot.
 Rising American volumes are driving shifts in LNG markets and have proved a vital lifeline for Europe as the continent tries to weather an energy crisis.
-As the US continues to expand gas production and export infrastructure, Petroleum Economist will explore the future of US LNG and how the global LNG market is shifting in response.
+As the US continues to expand gas production and export infrastructure, Petroleum Economist explored the future of US LNG and how the global LNG market was shifting in response.

 Harbour Energy is the largest independent oil and gas company operating on the UKCS and has interests in Indonesia, Vietnam, Mexico and Norway.
 The company has grown through mergers and acquisition of assets from other operators resulting in a diverse portfolio of engineering systems with variable information quality.
 In 2021, an initiative was launched to establish a digital twin solution covering their UK operated assets to enable value creation through the use of shared and collaborative platform for engineering, operational, and project data.